dlebauer/ecological-forecasting-workflows-draft/Outline.md

  * The production of data and code in the cloud
  * Remote access of data via cloud
  * Pushing processing to the cloud.

+## Conclusions

+TO BE DETERMINED

+### Open Questions

+ * Why do groups decide to create new workflow systems rather than adapting an existing system?
+   * Are ecological demands on wf systems special?
+   * Can we describe model and data  semantically to provide plug-n-play within wf systems?
+   * What are the key barriers to plug-n-play ecological forecasting?
+   * Lack of well-specified interfaces to model components;
+   * Standard grammars for defining data-data and data-model and model-model interfaces